-As at June 30, 2019, the Company's financial liabilities were comprised of accounts payable, exploration program advances and accrued liabilities, which have a maturity of less than one year and termination benefit payments, payable up to a further seven months.
+As at March 31, 2020, the Company's financial liabilities were comprised of accounts payable and accrued liabilities, which have a maturity of less than one year.

 (c) Market risk:

 Market risk consists of currency risk, commodity price risk and interest rate risk.
 The objective of market risk management is to manage and control market risk exposures within acceptable limits while maximizing returns.